- 1 Top 5 Best Travel Cameras Compared

 One of the best things about the Nikon Coolpix B500 bridge camera is the wide range of shooting modes available to you.
 If you’re just starting out with photography, this is super helpful when you find yourself in different situations while traveling.
 Simple switch the camera to the appropriate mode for your environment and let the machine do its work.
 Unfortunately, this means there is no manual exposure control, which can be frustrating as you start to skill up.
 If you are looking for the best mirrorless camera, we have you covered there too.

 With full HD video recording and a powerful 16-megapixel sensor, you’ll pretty much be able to capture anything you’d like in really good quality.
 We were even impressed that we could get still images when zoomed in the full 40x.
 One downside we really noticed while shooting was the lack of physical viewfinder on the Coolpix.
 It only has an electronic viewfinder.
 That made for some unnecessary frustration as we tried to hone in on our subjects.
 However, the tiltable LCD display was helpful when we wanted to take pictures at awkward angles.
 Then again, taking pictures at odd angles is what the best drones are for.
 It has all of the features we want in the best point shoot camera.
+Another great option for travel is the Sony Cyber-Shot DSC-RX100 VII, which is one of the best cameras of a small, compact size but with an impressive autofocus system.

 #5 Akaso V50 Pro Camera